GrapeInSilico/grapeinsilico.github.io/content/model/Vignoid.md

 ### Gallery

-* Temporal dynamics of the disease evolution according to the phenological stage at the date of inoculation, for two climatic scenarios
+* Temporal dynamics of the disease evolution according to the phenological stage at the date of inoculation, for two climatic scenarios.

 	<img src="/images/vignoid/temporalLDdynamics.jpg" align="center" width="720" height="300">